JohannesKlenner/mcp-docassemble/README.md

 ### ⚠️ Important Notes

 - **API Rate Limiting**: The Docassemble API is not designed for high-volume operations.
-Please use reasonable delays between requests to avoid overwhelming the server.
+Please use reasonable delays (2+ seconds) between requests to avoid overwhelming the server.
 - **Session Management**: Some session-based operations may require active user sessions or specific interview states.
 - **Server Permissions**: Administrative functions require appropriate user privileges and server configurations.
+- **Version Compatibility**: Tests performed on Docassemble ~1.4.x-1.5.x.
+Some endpoints may not be available in older versions.
+- **Server Stability**: Occasional Bad Gateway (502) errors may occur during server restarts or high load - typically resolve automatically within 2-3 minutes.

 ## Installation